bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-oath.md

 * Digits = `6`
 * Period = `30` (seconds)

-The rest of it is fluff.
-I got into the habit, years ago, of grabbing this URI for every QR code and saving the output in my password vault of choice, [Strongbox](https://strongboxsafe.com/).
-For each entry, I create two custom fields, both marked as `Concealable`, where one is called "TOTP URI" and the other "TOTP SEED".
+Years ago, I got into the habit of grabbing this URI for every QR code and saving the output in my password vault, [Strongbox](https://strongboxsafe.com/).
+For each entry, I create two custom fields, both marked as `Concealable`, where one I named "TOTP URI" and the other "TOTP SEED".

 * TOTP URI: `otpauth://totp/Amazon:jdoe@gmail.com?secret=VOHJXBL54OM2TTLKANOUUCJTE7PXVOIV&issuer=Amazon&algorithm=SHA1&digits=6&period=30`
-* TOTP Seed: `VOHJXBL54OM2TTLKANOUUCJTE7PXVOIV`
+* TOTP SEED: `VOHJXBL54OM2TTLKANOUUCJTE7PXVOIV`

-If I ever want to move my TOTP codes to other apps or devices, it can be easily and quickly becuase I've saved a copy of the URI.
+If I ever want to move my TOTP codes to other apps or devices, it can be done quickly and easily becuase I've saved a copy of the URI.
 (Strongbox has a built-in mechanism to display the rotating TOTP codes as well, so I've always got multiple methods from which to acquire a code when needed.)

 Where this comes into play for Yubikey, however, is bulk-loading TOTP codes to each Yubikey.